 Ideally, a short warm-up provides the necessary preparation your body needs to exercise safely.

-Let’s look at specifics about what a warm-up should consist of and why it’s key to your exercise health practice.
+Let’s examine the specifics of a warm-up and why it’s key to your exercise health practice.

 The Benefits of Warming Up

-The heat you feel in your body when you walk up a steep hill indicates a boost in core body temperature.
+The heat you feel when you walk up a steep hill indicates a boost in core body temperature.
 This is a sign that your heart is working to pump blood into your muscles.

 Skipping the warm-up means running a higher risk of injury.
 Without some form of warmup exercise, the muscles and connective tissue (including the muscle in your heart) are not ready to move, especially if you are new to exercise.